apache/phoenix-site/site/source/src/site/markdown/tuning.md

 </td><td>10000</td></tr>
 <tr><td><small>phoenix.index.failure.handling.rebuild.overlap.time</small></td><td style="text-align: left;">Index rebuild job builds an index from when it failed - the time interval(in milliseconds) in order to create a time overlap to prevent missing updates when there exists time clock skew.
 </td><td>300000</td></tr>
+<tr><td><small>phoenix.query.rowKeyOrderSaltedTable</small></td><td style="text-align: left;">Whether or not a non aggregate query returns rows in row key order for salted tables.
+If this option is turned on, split points may not be specified at table create time, but instead the default splits on each salt bucket must be used.
+Default is true</td><td>true</td></tr>
 <tr><td><strike><small>phoenix.query.targetConcurrency</small></strike><br/>Obsolete as of 3.2/4.2</td><td style="text-align: left;">Target concurrent
       threads to use for a query.
 It serves as a soft limit on the number of scans into which a query may be split.
 The value should not exceed the hard limit imposed by<code> phoenix.query.maxConcurrency</code>.</td><td>32</td></tr>